LanguageMachines/LuigiNLP/README.md

 or to be handled within Python directly.
 At the component level, parameters may also be used to influence task composition, though often they are just passed on to the tasks.

+The simplest instance of a workflow component is just one that accepts one particular type of input file and sets up just a single task.

 Both tasks and workflow components are defined in a **module** (in the Python sense of the word), which simply groups several tasks and workflow components together.